SeemBuilds/AutoPrimaryPart-APP-/README.md

         -  ***To enable SelectionDetector, simply click on the checkbox:***
         -  ![EnablingSelectionDetector](https://github.com/user-attachments/assets/f1401d56-101f-4a50-9480-048c13dfd2e9)

-After choosing your mode and enabling or disabling a mode, in the plugin Tab, click on APP and click the `run` button.
+After choosing your mode and enabling or disabling a mode, in the plugin Tab, click on APP and click the APP button.
 APP will now choose the primarypart based on the mode you selected.
 *If you have SelectionDetector enabled, no mode will be used!*

    - **User Info**